-As publisher’s CPMs have fallen across digital properties, malicious and deceitful entities gained access to inventory that under normal circumstances would sell to deep-pocketed premium advertisers.
+As publishers’ CPMs have fallen across digital properties, malicious and deceitful entities gained access to inventory that under normal circumstances would sell to deep-pocketed premium advertisers.

-Low fill has also opened the door to bad actors, where in a less crowded field of buyers when publishers are selling less of their inventory overall than normal, publishers and ad platforms are eager to fill, even if the buyer is not familiar to them.
+Low fill has also opened the door to bad actors, were in a less crowded field of buyers when publishers are selling less of their inventory overall than normal, publishers and ad platforms are eager to fill, even if the buyer is not familiar to them.
 Once bad actors gain entry to publisher inventory through legitimate demand channels, they’re able to go toe-to-toe in a programmatic auction with quality advertisers.

 Lifting the Curtain on Cloaking

 These ads typically show a celebrity’s name or a deceptive product or service description — and the landing page keeps up the ruse.
-See example below.
+See the example below.